-Parabens are widely used as preservatives in personal care products, such as cosmetics, lotions, shampoos, and conditioners.
-Parabens are also used as antimicrobials in some paper products, like baby wipes, and some natural and synthetic fabrics.
+Parabens are used as preservatives in many personal care products, and in some medications and foods.
+They are also used as antimicrobials in some paper products, like baby wipes, and some natural and synthetic fabrics.

-- Make-up, such as mascara, eye shadow, lipstick, and foundation.
+- Cosmetics, such as mascara, eye shadow, lipstick, and foundation.

 - Facial cleansers and scrubs.

 - Baby products, such as some lotions, baby wipes, and diaper rash ointments.